|With some easily gained knowledge you can unravel the tangled roots and branches of your family tree.

 What other information can be used to build the story of your ancestor’s life?
 (We all know that cold statistics like date of birth marriage and death can be so boring!)

-All this delivered in a package of 52 weekly modules in Pdf format (requires Adobe Acrobat) with a download link released each week inside the special members area of the website, for as long as you remain a member
+All this delivered in a package of 52 weekly modules in Pdf format (requires Adobe Acrobat) with a download link released inside a private members area of the website each week, for as long as you remain a member

 Fantastic value: Your initial charge will be just £1 ( that is only 25p a week for the first four weeks of the trial period ) and then you will only be charged £11 a month for the next 11 months, unless you decide to cancel